The best coconut rice recipe ever! This is one easy coconut rice that won't disappoint! This rice is a perfect side to any meal.

-I have cooked different types of coconut rice before from plain boiled rice cooked in coconut milk, to fried rice and Jollof rice.
-This is a very simple dish with a wow factor.
+I've cooked different types of coconut rice before from plain boiled rice cooked in coconut milk, to fried rice and Jollof rice.
+This is a very easy coconut rice with a wow factor.
 The coconut flavour has not been overpowered by the other spices used in cooking the rice.
-It is quick and can grace your table for any occasion.
+More importantly, It is quick and can grace your table for any occasion.

 21/2 cups easy cook grain rice